TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ***Data Exploration***

-Before cleaning the data, I familiarized myself with the data to identify if there were any nulls and duplicates.
+Before cleaning the data, I familiarized myself with the data to identify if there were any nulls and duplicates and to get an insight of the data stored in each column.

-Checking for nulls
+*Checking for Nulls*

 In this code, the ```COUNT``` function is used to check for null values in each column of the ```trip_data``` table.
 ```